FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 ]
 ```

-Now in that library we can use the `pub use` keywords to re-export it.
+Now in that library we can use the `pub use` keywords to re-export our macro and also define a couple of helper functions.

 ```rust
 // ./src/lib.rs